-It is the discipline in maintaining concentration that leads you into meditation.
-Feh, you don’t care or why does it even matter which is the subject or the object here?
+It is in fact the discipline in maintaining concentration that leads you into meditation.

-Meditation is basically just the science of concentration.
+Scientifically speaking, meditation is the science of concentration.
 A clear and systematic way to concentrate our mind.

 No matter how it is being repackaged to appeal to the modern human’s lifestyle or intelligence: